Chart Color Schemes

 Shoalwater is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Shoalwater, as per the latest Census, consisted of 77.0% houses and 23.0% other dwellings such as semi-detached homes, apartments, and others.
-This is compared to Perth metro's 90.5% houses and 9.6% other dwellings.
-Home ownership in Shoalwater was at 36.2%, with the remaining dwellings either mortgaged (30.0%) or rented (33.9%).
-The median monthly mortgage repayment in Shoalwater was $1,668, below Perth metro's average of $1,733.
-The median weekly rent figure in Shoalwater was recorded at $260, compared to Perth metro's $330.
-Nationally, Shoalwater's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Shoalwater's dwelling structure, as per the latest Census, consisted of 77.0% houses and 23.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In contrast, Perth metro had 90.5% houses and 9.6% other dwellings.
+Home ownership in Shoalwater stood at 36.2%, with mortgaged dwellings at 30.0% and rented ones at 33.9%.
+The median monthly mortgage repayment was $1,668, lower than Perth metro's $1,733.
+The median weekly rent in Shoalwater was $260, compared to Perth metro's $330.
+Nationally, Shoalwater's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing